 Roles of the CNSC and the Commission in nuclear licensing

 The CNSC’s role is to ensure that the method for waste storage will not pose a risk to the public or the environment.
-The CNSC will review and assess CNL’s proposal thoroughly and will only recommend that the project proceed if it is convinced it is safe for the public and the environment.

-Before the Commission made its decision to authorize construction of the NSDF, CNSC staff reviewed evidence that demonstrates the proposed NSDF activities would not cause significant adverse environmental effects.
-The CNSC has made all of this information available as Commission member documents.
+Before the Commission made its decision to authorize construction of the NSDF, CNSC staff reviewed evidence that demonstrates that NSDF activities will not cause significant adverse environmental effects.
+The CNSC has made all this information available as Commission member documents.

 The Commission makes independent, fair and transparent decisions on licensing nuclear-related activities.
-It is only the Commission members who render decisions based on all the evidence presented in the context of a hearing process.
+The Commission members have sole responsibility for rendering decisions, based on all the evidence presented as part of a hearing process.

 Highlights – Key facts

-- The CNSC has conducted an environmental and licensing technical assessment of this proposal, which led to the scheduling of a 2-part public hearing.
+- The CNSC conducted an environmental and licensing technical assessment of the proposal, which led to the scheduling of a 2-part public hearing.

-- The first part of the hearing was held virtually, February 22, 2022.
-Participants included CNSC staff as well as CNL who made presentations about the final environmental assessment report and the licensing application for this proposed project, giving Commission members the first opportunity to ask questions of these parties.
+- The first part of the hearing was held virtually on February 22, 2022.
+Participants included CNSC staff and CNL, who made presentations on the final environmental assessment report and the licensing application for the proposed project, giving Commission members the first opportunity to ask questions of these parties.

-- Submitted interventions from the public and Indigenous Nations and communities were heard at the second part of the NSDF Commission hearing, May 30-June 3, 2022, in Pembroke, Ontario.
+Interventions submitted by the public and by Indigenous Nations and communities were heard at the second part of the NSDF Commission hearing, held from May 30 to June 3, 2022, in Pembroke, Ontario.